 Time is short.
-The NAIC’s climate reporting standard means 80 percent of the US insurance market needs to provide reports aligned with the guidance of the Taskforce on Climate-Related Financial Disclosures (TCFD) by November 2022.
-The SEC’s proposal, as outlined, would require SEC registrants to disclose climate risks and details of how these are managed, alongside details of their greenhouse gas (GHG) emissions from 2024 (for fiscal year 2023).
+The NAIC’s climate reporting standard called on 80% of the US insurance market to provide reports aligned with the guidance of the Task Force on Climate-Related Financial Disclosures (TCFD) by November 2022.
+The SEC’s proposal, as outlined, would require SEC registrants to disclose climate risks and details of how these are managed, alongside details of their forecast greenhouse gas (GHG) emissions from 2024 (for fiscal year 2023).

 Full spectrum risk

 Physical risks are already crystallizing for wildfire and flood and will worsen as climate change continues.
-Insurers need to understand how these risks are likely to evolve under different climate change scenarios to identify where they have risks that may become unattractive, or even uninsurable, in the future.
-Historically calibrated models are, by definition, not fit for this purpose.
+Insurers need to understand how these risks are likely to evolve under different climate change scenarios to identify where they have risks that may become unattractive or even uninsurable in the future.
+Historically calibrated models may not be fit for this purpose.

 The full spectrum of climate risks that insurers face necessitates an approach to risk assessment that extends well beyond the next 12 months.

-Cases are also becoming more diverse in nature, ranging from claims for climate damages to allegations of securities fraud, breach of duty of care and greenwashing; targets include companies and individuals.
+Cases are also becoming more diverse in nature, ranging from claims for climate damage to allegations of securities fraud, breach of duty of care, and greenwashing.
+Targets include companies and individuals.

 Emissions in scope

 The SEC proposals also require the disclosure of companies’ greenhouse gas emissions (GHG) according to the Greenhouse Gas Protocol, which categorizes emissions according to Scope 1 (from owned assets), Scope 2 (from purchased power, heat and cooling) and Scope 3 (relating to a company’s value chain).
-For insurers, Scope 3 will invariably pose the biggest challenges.
-Specifically, category 15 requires insurers to estimate the emissions attributable to their investment activities.
-Accepted methodologies for calculating investment emissions on both an absolute and intensity basis are available, but require non-trivial levels of investment in time, people, and data if they are to be adapted and applied appropriately.
+For insurers, Scope 3 emissions will invariably pose the biggest challenges.
+Specifically, Category 15 in the SEC proposals requires insurers to estimate the emissions attributable to their investment activities.
+Accepted methodologies for calculating investment emissions on both an absolute and an intensity basis are available, but they require non-trivial levels of investment in time, people, and data if they are to be adapted and applied appropriately.

-Category 15 was written with banks and investors in mind so is unhelpfully silent on arguably the most important part of the insurance value chain: underwriting.
-Consequently, insurers will need to decide whether, and how, to disclose emissions attributable to their underwriting activities in the absence of clear guidance.
+Category 15 was written with banks and investors in mind and is unhelpfully silent on arguably the most important part of the insurance value chain: underwriting.
+Consequently, insurers will need to decide whether and how to disclose emissions attributable to their underwriting activities in the absence of clear guidance.